no10ds/DEPRECATED-rapid-api/docs/guides/usage/usage.md

 - `WRITE_PUBLIC` - allow client to write any public dataset
 - `WRITE_PRIVATE` - allow client to write any dataset with sensitivity private and below
 - `WRITE_SENSITIVE` - allow client to write any dataset with sensitivity sensitive and below
-- `ADD_SCHEMA` - allow client to add a schema for a dataset of any sensitivity
+- `DATA_ADMIN` - allow client to add a schema for a dataset of any sensitivity
-- `ADD_CLIENT` - allow client to add a new client
+- `USER_ADMIN` - allow client to add a new client

 ### Outputs